slit13/sog/README.md

 # Sog

-what does it look like?

-a simple C# logger.
+what does it look like? a simple logger.

 maybe useful, probably not

+use C++20